 - No additional identification is required

 Unfortunately, as of now, individuals and families participating in the Museums for All program cannot redeem tickets online to reserve an entrance time.
-Please bring your card to MoPOP’s East Entrance on 5th Avenue North and we will provide you with an admission time.
+Please bring your card to MoPOP’s East Entrance on 5th Avenue North for admittance to the museum.

 Questions?
 Please contact Community@MoPOP.org.